1 SCOPE

 2.10 ASSET MANAGEMENT

 Berkshire’s Systems Administration team works in conjunction with the Director of Finance and Administration to ensure all information technology resources are tracked throughout its lifespan at Berkshire.
-Resources are tagged when provisioned and recorded through an established hosted Asset Management application.
+Resources are tagged when provisioned and recorded.
 Any assets that are used to store client data are handled according to the Data Destruction Policy when decommissioned.

 2.11 WIRELESS ACCESS POLICY

 Berkshire has no wireless access points in the hosted application environment.
-Wireless access points are in use within the corporate headquarters and provide access to the Internet via a separate network and do not have any direct access to the corporate network that houses client data.
-Passwords for wireless access points in the corporate headquarters are updated quarterly.
+Wireless access points are in use within the office and separated based on access.
+Company owned devices that have wireless access to company networks assets utilize RADIUS.
+Non-company owned devices are restricted to internet access only via a separate guest wireless network.
+This wireless network does not have any direct access to the corporate network that houses client data.

 3 TECHNOLOGY